achyu2003/Bubble-sort-algorithm/README.md

 # Usage
 Copt the code from ``bubblesort.s`` and paste in RIPES Simulator.
 Go to memory output, `.data` to be able to see your required output

+# Note
+This is a project me and [Archanaa Chandaragi](https://github.com/Itryok) performed as part of our RISC-V Coursework at PES University.